-The no call no show policy in your employee contract states that if you miss a scheduled shift without notice, you can be fired.
+The no call no show policy in your employment contract states that if you miss a scheduled shift without notice, you can be fired.
 This means that if you cannot show up for a shift, you must call your employer to inform them.

-Most jobs require employees to give as much notice as possible, or find their own replacement if they cannot show up for work.
-If your job is short staffed, try to speak to your employer about hiring more temporary workers to prevent scheduling conflicts.
+Most jobs require employees to give as much notice as possible or find their own replacement if they cannot show up for work.
+If your job is short-staffed, try to speak to your employer about hiring more temporary workers to prevent scheduling conflicts.

 What If I Can’t Come Into Work?

 If you cannot show up for work or will be late, it’s best to call your boss right away.
 Employers may report a late shift as a no call no show, so always call as soon as possible.
-If you can’t come into work, try to find someone to replace your shift before you call in.
+If you can’t come to work, try to find someone to replace your shift before you call in.